Anguilla

 No widely published formal national film rebate has been identified for Anguilla.
 Any project-specific support should be confirmed directly with the Government of Anguilla or local tourism authorities before budgeting.

-Before budgeting support, crews should confirm:
+Before budgeting any support, confirm

-• Whether the project qualifies
+• Whether the project qualifies for any support

-• Which authority can approve support
+• Which authority can approve and confirm it

-• Whether approval is required before spend
+• Whether approval is required before spend is committed

 • Whether local suppliers must be used